Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: Introduction

-Hickey and Williams \cite{Hickey} propose a Bayesian transfer learning framework, \emph{Random Effect Calibration of Source to Target} (RECaST), which addresses distribution shift by recalibrating a source-trained predictor to a target population.
-Their approach models discrepancies between source and target through a low-dimensional random effect and, importantly, provides valid uncertainty quantification in the form of prediction sets with asymptotically correct coverage.
+\cite{Hickey} propose a Bayesian transfer learning framework, \emph{Random Effect Calibration of Source to Target} (RECaST), which addresses distribution shift by recalibrating a source-trained predictor to a target population.
+Their approach models discrepancies between source and target through a low-dimensional random effect and provides uncertainty quantification in the form of prediction sets with asymptotically correct coverage.
 In contrast to approaches that seek invariant representations, RECaST treats transfer learning as a calibration problem at the prediction stage and is agnostic to the internal structure of the source model.

-Recently, \cite{cheng2025transfer} introduced the \textit{group-label shift assumption}, postulating that the vector of covariates may be partitioned into $(\Z, \X)$ and assume that the conditional distribution of $\X\mid(\Z,\Y)$ does not depend on the the joint distribution of $(\Z,\Y,\X)$, allowing the joint distribution of $(\Z, \Y)$ to differ between in and out of distribution.
+Recently, \cite{cheng2025transfer} introduced the \textit{group-label shift assumption}, postulating that the vector of covariates may be partitioned into $(\Z, \X)$ and assume that the conditional distribution of $\X\mid(\Z,\Y)$ does not depend on the joint distribution of $(\Z,\Y,\X)$, allowing the joint distribution of $(\Z, \Y)$ to differ between in and out of distribution.

-The last setting is consistent with the one we consider here.
-To fix ideas, imagine that $\Y$ is a health outcome and $\X$ represent symptoms, test results, medical images, or biomarkers, while there are other factors, such as patient demographics and medical history, that may influence both $\Y$ and $\X$, yet should not affect the underlying diagnostic relationship we aim to learn, since a) they may not always be available and b) their joint distribution with the outcome $Y$ may depend on the environment.
+The last setting is consistent with the one we consider in this article.
+To fix ideas, imagine that $\Y$ is a health outcome and $\X$ represents symptoms, test results, medical images, or biomarkers, while there are other factors, such as patient demographics and medical history, that may influence both $\Y$ and $\X$, yet should not affect the underlying diagnostic relationship we aim to learn, since a) they may not always be available and b) their joint distribution with the outcome $Y$ may depend on the environment.
 We subdivide these latter factors into two groups: the \emph{confounders} $\Z$, which together with $Y$ fully determine the distribution of $X$, and any other \emph{contextual} variables $S$, that may relate to $Y$ and $Z$ but do not affect $X$ directly.
-In these circumstances, it makes sense to only use $\X$ to predict $\Y$, but to use $Z$ in the learning process, and also the $S$ as surrogates, since at least some of the true confounders $\Z$ are often unobserved or even unknown.
+In these circumstances, it makes sense to only use $\X$ for predicting $\Y$, but to use $Z$ in the learning process, and also the $S$ as surrogates, since at least some of the true confounders $\Z$ are often unobserved or even unknown.